mrb/mrb.github.com/_posts/2013-07-01-concurrency-made-simple.markdown

 #### Works Cited

-*All quotes from unless otherwise cited from Van Roy and Haridi.*
+*All quotes unless otherwise cited from Van Roy and Haridi.*

 <a id="bib1">[1]</a> Hickey, Rich. *Index of Published Talks* <a href="http://www.infoq.com/author/Rich-Hickey">HTML Page</a>